-I had my Canon EOS 7D Mark II camera resting on a bean bag draped over the open window of my pickup.
-I was using a Canon EF 100 – 400 mm f/4.5-5.6L IS II lens.
-I was shooting in aperture priority mode (AV) with a shutter speed of 1/200 of a second at f5.6 and the ISO at 1250.
-White Balance on auto.
-I was using single point, continuous auto focus with evaluative metering.
+To get this shot, I was parked on the side of the tour road at Miner’s Cove when the male Northern Cardinal flew next to my vehicle.
+I quickly grabbed my Canon EOS 7D Mark II camera, which was resting on a bean bag draped over the open window of my pickup.
+Using a Canon EF 100-400mm f/4.5-5.6L IS II lens, I shot in aperture priority mode (AV) with a fast shutter speed of 1/200 of a second at f/5.6 and an ISO setting of 1250.
+I had the white balance set on auto and used single-point continuous autofocus with evaluative metering.

 Male Northern Cardinals are a common sight in many parts of North America, and are easily recognized by their bright red plumage and black face mask.

 Here are some interesting facts about male Northern Cardinals:

 - They are territorial birds, and will fiercely defend their territory from other males during breeding season.